cubeapm/sample_app_python_flask_gunicorn/README.md

 Django app will now be available at `http://localhost:8000`.

-The app has various API endpoints to demonstrate integrations with Redis, MySQL,Kafka, etc. Check out [app.py](app.py) for the list of API endpoints.
+The app has various API endpoints to demonstrate integrations with Redis, MySQL, Kafka, etc. Check out [app.py](app.py) for the list of API endpoints.

 # Contributing